Kurt Hamrin: After retirement and death

 After his retirement as a footballer, Hamrin moved to Florence with his family.
 He also worked as scout for AC Milan from 1998 to 2008.
 Hamrin died on 4 February 2024, at the age of 89.
 He was the last surviving player from either the Swedish and Brazilian sides who participated in the 1958 World Cup final.

 Style of play

-Hamrin was a fast, creative, elegant, and technically skilled right winger, who was gifted with outstanding pace, as well as good vision, and opportunism in front of goal.
-A direct and efficient two-footed player, he was known in particular for his flair, as well as his incredible dribbling and striking ability with either foot, and stood out for his ability to utilise his speed to get past his opponents; he was also capable of beating players in one-on-one situations with elaborate moves and feints, such as the nutmeg.
-Moreover, he was a highly prolific goalscorer.
-Despite his playing ability, however, he was also known to be injury-prone.
+Hamrin was a fast and technically skilled right winger, noted for his prolific goalscoring.
+He was known for his dribbling, striking ability with either foot, and getting past his opponents; with speed, elaborate moves and feints, such as the nutmeg.
+He was also known to be injury-prone.